Nonparametric Multi-shape Modeling with Uncertainty Quantification: Multiple-output Model for Closed Curves

-We incorporate periodic constraints by specifying a periodic covariance kernel \citep{duvenaud2014automatic} with appropriate constraints on hyperparameters, for the following reason.
-Suppose a closed curve $\mathbf{f}(s)=(f_{1}(s),f_{2}(s))$ is assumed to have an extended domain $[0,\infty)$, such that the curve is re-traced after every interval of length $\ell$.
-Simply coinciding starting and ending points and restricting the model forces $\mathbf{f}(0)=\mathbf{f}(\ell)$, but there is no guarantee that the two identical pairs of points $\mathbf{f}(0),\mathbf{f}(\delta)$ and $\mathbf{f}(\ell),\mathbf{f}(\ell+\delta)$ are perfectly correlated, Ensuring this consistency in the dependence structure is important because the underlying curve $\mathbf{f}$ is unknown, meaning that its total length $\ell$ must be estimated.
-Based on this observation, $\mathcal{S}^{1}$ is observed to be a more appropriate modeling domain \citep{srivESA,olsen2018simultaneous}.
+Instead, we choose to handle periodicity by fitting a fully nonparametric model on the full closed manifold, adding periodic constraints.
+We do this by specifying a periodic covariance kernel \citep{duvenaud2014automatic} with appropriate constraints on hyperparameters, for the following reason.
+Suppose a closed curve $\mathbf{f}(s)$ is assumed to have an extended domain $[0,\infty)$, such that the curve is re-traced after every interval of length $\ell$.
+Simply coinciding starting and ending points and restricting the model forces $\mathbf{f}(0)=\mathbf{f}(\ell)$, but there is no guarantee that the two identical pairs of points $\mathbf{f}(0),\mathbf{f}(\Delta)$ and $\mathbf{f}(\ell),\mathbf{f}(\ell+\Delta)$ are perfectly correlated for $\Delta>0$.
+Ensuring this consistency in the dependence structure is important because the underlying curve $\mathbf{f}$ is unknown, meaning that its total length $\ell$ must be estimated.
+Based on this observation, $\mathcal{S}^{1}$ is a more appropriate modeling domain \citep{srivESA,olsen2018simultaneous}.